github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

     Tip

     You can use the ``codeql resolve queries /path/to/suite.qls`` command to see which queries are selected by a query suite definition.
+For more information, see the `resolve queries <../../codeql-cli/manual/resolve-queries>`__
+    reference documentation.

 Reusing existing query suite definitions
 -----------------------------------------